wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array Splice

-The `splice()` method in JavaScript changes the contents of an array by removing, replacing, or adding elements.
+The `splice()` method changes the contents of an array by removing, replacing, or adding elements.
 It modifies the original array and returns an array containing the deleted elements, if any.

 1. **Removing elements:**